PlayCord/bot/README.md

 - [ ] Catch-all error response if there is a crash, instead of "interaction failed"
   - [ ] Also, some method of logging crashes
 - [ ] Add comments and docstrings to code

+New features:
+- [ ] Button feature as a CommandType for games
+- [ ]